Dr Charlotte Whiteley, Chartered Psychologist, CPsychol, HCPC and BPS reg

 I am trained and experienced in working from a diverse range of therapeutic models, or 'types of therapy'.
-But underpinning these approaches is my relational, client-centered, compassionate and non-judgmental attitude.
-I prioritise the therapeutic relationship and think of this as central to both short and long term therapy.
+But underpinning these approaches is my relational, client-centred, compassionate and non-judgmental attitude.

 In addition to paying close attention to relationships, I draw on mindfulness, compassion-focused and cognitive behavioural therapeutic interventions as well as existential and systemic theory.
 These evidenced-based models enhance my understanding of human distress and compliment the emphasis I place on how we all uniquely experience our difficulties.